Lightning-AI/pytorch-lightning/docs/source/advanced/loops.rst

 1. you can have full control over the data flow through loops
 2. you can add new loops and nest as many of them as they want
-3. if needed, the state of a loop can be saved and resumed (more on that later)
+3. if needed, the state of a loop can be saved and resumed
 4. new hooks can be injected at any point

 and much more.
-When we have a custom loop defined in a class as shown above, we can attach it to the trainer.
+When we have a custom loop defined in a class as shown above, we can attach it to the :code:`Trainer`.

 .. code-block:: python